Simon’s client, SF, was accused of sexual abuse against his younger sister, when he was aged between 14 and…Read more

 Simon GurneyCall To The Bar: 2006

-Simon is ranked as a leading Junior in the field of criminal law in the 2016 edition of The Legal 500.
-The editors say that ‘he shows excellent analysis of the evidence, and delivers relevant, well-presented closing speeches’ (2016); ‘he is confident on his feet and a strong cross-examiner’ (2015) and that ‘his grasp of the detail is outstanding’ (2014).
+The Legal 500 (2017 Edition) identifies Simon as a leading Junior, recommended in the fields of criminal law and professional discipline.
+The editors say that he is “intelligent, persuasive and diligent.”
+Previous editions have commented that “he shows excellent analysis of the evidence, and delivers relevant, well-presented closing speeches” (2016); “he is confident on his feet and a strong cross-examiner” (2015) and that “his grasp of the detail is outstanding” (2014).

-Simon is a versatile practitioner with a well-established practice that combines serious criminal litigation and professional disciplinary / regulatory proceedings.
+Simon is a versatile practitioner with an extensive practice that combines serious criminal litigation and professional disciplinary / regulatory proceedings.
+He has substantial expertise in defending professionals and public sector employees accused of criminal offences in the course of their employment or profession, and in misconduct proceedings brought by professional regulators.
 His areas of expertise complement one another, enabling him to offer a comprehensive service to professional clients seeking advice and representation.

-Additionally, he has experience conducting cases before the First Tier Tribunal (Tax Chamber) and Upper Tribunal and pursuing applications for judicial review in the High Court.
-He has a particular interest in cases that raise issues concerning human rights and civil liberties and regularly advises on civil actions against the police and issues concerning prison law.
+He has a particular interest in cases that raise issues concerning human rights and civil liberties and regularly advises on civil actions against the police.

-Simon is a member of Chambers’ practice teams in: Criminal Law; Business Crime and Financial Regulation; Professional Discipline, Judicial Review and Prison Law.
+Simon is a member of Chambers’ practice teams in: Criminal Law; Business Crime and Financial Regulation; Professional Discipline; Judicial Review; Tax Appeals; Civil Police Actions; and Prison Law.